betsyjames/python-challenge/README.md

 * The winner of the election based on popular vote.

-* As an example, your analysis should look similar to the one below:
+* The analysis looks like below:

   ```text
   Election Results